codebeauty/UpAndRun/README.md

 ## BACKGROUND

 Up&Run is a helper to automate the setup of your Mac.
 I use it to give me more time for more exciting stuff.
-Up&Run is basically just a bit Bash and Ansible.
+Up&Run is basically just a bit Bash and **[Ansible](http://www.ansible.com/)**.
 It works, but it is still under development and is just tested under El Capitan.

 Up&Run is doing...